ZenglerLab/MIND-/README.md

 __1. Guild-based Microbiome Classification and Prediction of Competition in a SynCom__

-This section contains code used to determine __microbial guilds__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
+This section contains scripts and data used to determine __microbial guilds__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
-It also contains results of experimental dropout experiments used to validate predictions of competition interactions.
+It also contains results of experimental dropout experiments used to validate guild-based predictions of competition interactions.

+__2. Microbial Niche Determination and Prediction of Substrate Preferences in a SynCom__

+This section contains scripts and data used to perform __Microbial Niche Determination (MiND)__ and __predict substrate preferences__ in a 16-member synthetic community (SynCom) based on TE.
+It also contains results of experimental results of experimental prebiotic experiments used to validate niches-based predictions of substrate preferences.